File a Business Complaint

 - Selling alcoholic beverages after the legal hours of sale.

-- Conducting illegal activity involving gambling, illicit drug use or prostitution.
+- Conducting illegal activity involving Narcotics and or Human Trafficking.

 - Owned by someone other than the person named on the permit.